Guidelines for Donating Pianos and Organs

 - It’s mostly in tune.
 Tuning a piano is part of regular maintenance.
 A wildly out-of-tune piano may make people shy away from your donation.
 Be open and honest when letting recipients know whether your piano is more “out of tune” than it is “in tune”.

 - It has no major damage.
 A few small scratches and some wear-and-tear is to be expected.
 But if your piano has a broken leg, a cracked key cover, chipped keys or anything similar to this, it might not be accepted for donation.
+Has the instrument been stored in a garage, basement, storage unit, or any other place where it might have been negatively impacted by temperature or moisture?

 Other Possibilities to Explore: